bkdotcom/debug-wamp-client/readme.md

 ### Overview
 There are 3 parts to this logging solution.

  * This client.
 Think of this as an undocked (separate-windowed) browser console.
-Instead of viewing javascript info, it's PHP stuff<sup>†</sup>.
+Instead of viewing javascript stuff, it's PHP stuff<sup>†</sup>.
  * The PHP application thats "publishing" log messages (via [PHPDebugConsole](https://github.com/bkdotcom/PHPDebugConsole))
  * [A WAMP (websockets protocol) router](http://wamp-proto.org/implementations/#routers) that serves as a middle man between this client and the PHP application